How to Grow Avocado From Seed or Pit

 - Remove the seed or pit from a ripe, unrefrigerated avocado.

-- Gently dub the pit with a paper towel to dry.
+- Gently dab the pit with a paper towel to dry.

-- Stab gently with three or four tooth picks, about one third of the way up.
+- Stab the pit with three or four toothpicks, about one third of the way up.

-Always check the water level and make sure that at least an inch of the base of the pit is in the water.
+- Check the water level often and make sure that at least an inch of the base of the pit is in the water.
 Add more water as needed.

-To make the stem stronger, when the stem grows to about six inches, cut the stem back to three inches.
+- To make the stem stronger, when the stem grows to about six inches, cut it back to three inches.
 In another two to three weeks, new leaves will sprout and there will be more roots at the bottom.